hjbct44/PorkPi/README.md

    Setting up the credentials and permissions is a little tricky but persevere.

    The google workbook has 5 sheets:
-   <Dashboard> contains the numerical and graphical status of the curing process, Temperatures, Humidity, Weights etc.
+   Dashboard - contains the numerical and graphical status of the curing process, Temperatures, Humidity, Weights etc.
-   <Params> contains the input parameters to control the PorkPi
-   <Schedule> contains Temperature and Humidity settings on a daily basis so the chamber can be automatically controlled for a curingperiod
-   <db> the data read from the DHT22 and HX711.
-This can get very large
-   <Batches> a sheet to record information about curing batches
+   Params - contains the input parameters to control the PorkPi Schedule - contains Temperature and Humidity settings on a daily basis so the chamber can be automatically controlled for a curingperiod db - the data read from the DHT22 and HX711.
+This can get very large Batches - a sheet to record information about curing batches